kallom/GetClnDataProj/README.md

 This repository contains:

-	1. a tidy data set as per specifications (tidy_dataset.txt),
+	1. a tidy data set as per specifications (*tidy_dataset.txt*),
-	2. the script for performing the analysis (run_analysis.R), and
+	2. the script for performing the analysis (*run_analysis.R*), and
-	3. a code book that describes the variables, the data, and any transformations that I performed to clean up the data called CodeBook.md.
+	3. a code book that describes the variables, the data, and any transformations that I performed to clean up the data called *CodeBook.md*.

-The R script called run_analysis.R that does the following.
+The R script called *run_analysis.R* that does the following.

     1. Merges the training and the test sets to create one data set.
     2. Extracts only the measurements on the mean and standard deviation for